originphp/website/source/docs/development/testing.md

 ### Accessing the command

-If you need to access the shell
+If you need the Command object.

 ```php
 $command = $this->command();